chicolucio/pH-diagrams/pages/02_Chemistry.md

 ## Fractional composition diagrams

-*Fractional composition diagrams*, also known as *species distribution diagram*, are used to visualize the solution composition of a mono- or polyprotic acid as a function of pH.
+*Fractional composition diagrams*, also known as *species distribution diagram* or *speciation diagrams*, are used to visualize the solution composition of a mono- or polyprotic acid as a function of pH.

 The name comes from the fact that the vertical axis is the fraction of each form of the acid.
 Considering a monoprotic acid $HA$, the forms are $HA$ and